-The first floor addition exceeds the wall height limit to a minor extent (see elevation plans) The breach diminishes to full compliance along the rise of the land as shown on submitted plans.
+The first floor addition exceeds the wall height limit to a minor extent along part of the East facing external wall (see elevation plans).
+The breach diminishes to full compliance along the rise of the land as shown on submitted plans.

-Wall heights vary between 6.15m - 6.45m located along the Western facing wall and 8.2m Located along the East facing wall, visual bulk and scale has been reduced in this instance by "setting in" the first floor addition into the existing roofed area creating a terraced look.
-Existing site constraints, the home being built up off the ground due the nature of the land gives rise to the non compliance to the wall height control, the breach is compensated in this instance as;
+Wall heights vary between 6.98m - 7.4m located along the East facing wall and 6.41m - 7.04m Located along the West facing wall.
+Existing site constraints and the home being built up off the ground due to the cross slope of the land gives rise to the non compliance to the wall height control, the breach is compensated in this instance as;